audunmeltzer/eventstoredb_workshop/README.md

 ### Task 4; Project into memory
 In this task you will implement a projection which will project all our data into an in memory read model.

+Continue from where you finished on task 2, or start with branch *task_4*

 Open AccountProjection and implement
 ```kotlin